top of page

 • 3 min read

 My first son, Joseph, gave me the most incredible gift ever, the gift of being a father.
-I have learned so much by being his father, and part of the greatness of this gift is getting a deeper understanding of what God the Father must be like.
-There are a couple of moments in my son’s short life so far that I believe God has used to reveal how he is as our Father.
+One of the best parts of this gift has been coming to a deeper understanding of what God the Father must be like.
+There are a couple of moments in my son’s short life that God has used to reveal how he is as our Father.

 Knowing God as a good Father is at the very heart of life and why we were created.
 I think one of the devil’s main tactics is to distract us from this reality, to keep us from realizing it and thinking about it.
 How sad it is that so many people associate Christianity with the cultural hot topic issues and never get to the heart of Christianity: that God is a good Father who loves us and rejoices in us.
 When you spend time meditating on God as a good Father, when you spend time just being in a loving relationship with God the Father, so many of the problems that we get stressed and concerned about seem to just fade away.
 Surely the devil will have us think about anything, no matter how good that idea or cause is, as long as that keeps us from thinking about God as a good Father.